BlueRidgeLabs/patterns/README.md

 Features
 --------

 Patterns is a customer relationship management application at its heart.
-Patterns tracks people that have signed up to participate with the Design Insight Group, their involvement in research, testing, co-design and focus groups.
+Patterns holds people that have signed up to participate with the Design Insight Group, what they like to talk about, and their involvement in research, testing, co-design and focus groups.

 Setup
 -----